ChiefWoods/tuktuk-setup/README.md

 bash scripts/create-cron.sh
 ```

-7. Edit `CRON_ID` in `tuktuk-config.sh`

-8. Add a cron transaction to your cron
+7. Add a cron transaction to your cron

 ```bash
 bun run scripts/add-cron-transaction.ts
 ```

-9. Monitor and top-up your task queue and cron job with SOL when required
+8. Monitor and top-up your task queue and cron job with SOL when required

 ```bash
 bash scripts/get-task-queue.sh